 | Twitter/X | +8% | Buffer |

-Zero cost.
-Zero new content required.
-Just responding to people.
-This is the highest-ROI activity in social media and probably the most underused.
+Zero cost, zero new content, just responding to people.
+It is the highest-ROI activity in social media and probably the most underused.

 Video Content Statistics